exact-payments/Milieu/Readme.md

 syntax for type casting.
 Below are a few examples.

 To load values from a file use the `$(path/to/file)` syntax.
-If the path is not absolute, it will be relative to the current working directly.
+If the path is not absolute, it will be relative to the current working directory.
 You can use these tokens as many times as you need within a single value.

 ```javascript